Black vulture: Relationship with humans

 The black vulture is considered a threat by cattle ranchers due to its predation on newborn cattle.
 However, because predation events are rarely directly witnessed, and vultures quickly flock to animal carcasses, it is unclear whether the majority of reported livestock deaths are actually attributable to vultures.
 As a defense, the vultures also "regurgitate a reeking and corrosive vomit."

 The bird can be a threat to the safety of aerial traffic, especially when it congregates in large numbers in the vicinity of garbage dumps—as is the case in the Rio de Janeiro Tom Jobim International Airport.
-Between 1990 - 2024, black vultures have been involved in 382 collisions with civil aircraft in the United States.
+Between 1990 and 2024, black vultures have been involved in 382 collisions with civil aircraft in the United States.

 In popular culture

 The black vulture appears in a variety of Maya hieroglyphics in Mayan codices.
 It is normally connected with either death or as a bird of prey.
 The vulture's glyph is often shown attacking humans.
 This species lacks the religious connections that the king vulture has.
 While some of the glyphs clearly show the black vulture's open nostril and hooked beak, some are assumed to be this species because they are vulture-like but lack the king vulture's knob and are painted black.

 Black vultures are an important cultural symbol in Lima, Peru.

 This vulture has appeared on two stamps: those of Suriname in 1990 and Nicaragua in 1994.